ROCm/rocprofiler/README.md

       - csv
           Dumps the analyzed assembly into a CSV format, with the hitcount and total cycles cost.
 Recommended mode for most users.
       - file (deprecated)
-          Dumps the analyzed json files to disk for vieweing at a later time.
+          Dumps the analyzed json files to disk for viewing at a later time.
 Run python3 httpserver.py from within the generated name_ui/ folder to view the trace.
 The folder can be copied to another machine, and will run without rocm.
       - file,csv
           Both options can be used at the same time, generating a UI folder and a .csv.
       - network [removed]